IWhitebird/social-app-microservices/README.md

 # Go Notification Service

-A modern, scalable notification system built with Go that provides real-time notifications for social applications through a multi-protocol architecture.
+A modern, scalable microservice architecture with golang. for highly scalable systems with realtime noitfication.

 ## 🌟 Features

-- **Real-time notifications** via gRPC streaming
-- **Multi-protocol support**: RESTful API, GraphQL, and gRPC
-- **Efficient notification queue** with configurable workers and retry mechanism
-- **Metrics collection** for performance monitoring
-- **Dockerized** for easy deployment
-- **Easily extendable** for various notification types
+- Business Layer with GRPC Server and scalaable via - mciroservices.
+- GraphQL and REST Api Layyer for communationbn between business layera and user

-## 🏗️ Architecture
+## 🏗️ Basic Architecture

 This project follows a microservice architecture with a focus on performance and scalability: